ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 collected (see {{replay-protection}} for details).
 The Leader MAY also set the corresponding error field to `report_replayed`.

-The Leader MUST discard any report whose timestamp is outside of the task's `time_interval`.
+If the Task Interval Task Extension ({{task-interval-extension}}) is in use, then the Leader MUST discard any report whose timestamp is outside of the `task_interval`.
 When it does so, it SHOULD set the corresponding error field to `report_dropped`.

 The Leader may need to buffer reports while waiting to aggregate them (e.g.,